mlcommons/medperf/docs/concepts/confidential_computing.md

 ### What a proof does and does not establish

-It establishes which script ran, on which inputs, producing exactly these bytes, inside genuine confidential hardware.
+It establishes which script ran, on which inputs, producing exactly these metrics, inside genuine confidential hardware.
 It does **not** establish that the script computed the metric correctly — attestation pins which code ran, never that the code is right.
 What mitigates that is the script being public with a pinned